 - Enter the Title the way you want it to appear in your published output.
 It defaults to the name of your project file.
 (Changing the title won't affect the name of your project file.)

 - Use the Description field to give learners a synopsis of your quiz.
-The description appears on information cards in the Articulate Mobile Player app.

 - Use the Folder field to indicate where you want to publish your quiz—for example, your computer desktop.
 Click the ellipsis button (...) to browse to a location.
 Quizmaker will create a new folder in that spot with all the files needed to operate your quiz.

 Important: Always publish to your local hard drive.
 Publishing to a network drive or a USB drive can cause problems with your published output due to latency.
 After publishing to your local hard drive, upload the output to a web server for testing and deployment.

 Click the ellipsis button (...) next to the Title field to define additional project information.
 Currently, this information is for your reference only.
 It won’t be visible in your published output.